 Start selling your products online with Jimdo.

-If you sell products online, you might want to spruce up your online store for the holiday shoppers.
-One easy way to make your products look more professional, and thus more desirable, is to photograph them inside of a light box.
+One easy way to make your products look more professional and more desirable is to photograph them inside of a light box.

 You could spend anywhere between $20 and $4,000 to purchase a pre-made light box, or you can make one yourself at home for (almost) free!
-Best of all, a light box can improve your photos even if your only camera is your phone.
+Best of all, you don’t need an expensive digital camera.
+A light box can improve your product photos even if you’re just using the camera on your mobile phone.

 - a cardboard box